HUMAN RIGHTS

 Discrimination based on race, gender, religion, or sexual orientation continues to violate human rights worldwide.

-In many regions, journalists, activists, and ordinary citizens face persecution for expressing their opinions.
+In many regions, journalists, activists, and citizens face persecution for expressing their opinions.

-Wars, political instability, and climate change have forced millions to flee their homes, often facing inhumane treatment and denial of basic rights.
+Wars, political instability, and climate change have displaced millions, leaving them vulnerable to inhumane treatment and the denial of basic rights.

-Millions of children around the world are deprived of their right to education and forced into dangerous working conditions.
+Millions of children worldwide are deprived of education and forced into dangerous working conditions.

 Why Human Rights Matter

-Human rights are the foundation of freedom, justice, and peace in the world.
-When these rights are protected, societies thrive—allowing people to live with dignity, freedom, and security.
-Violations of human rights, on the other hand, lead to oppression, conflict, and suffering.
+Human rights are the foundation of freedom, justice, and peace.
+When protected, societies thrive—allowing people to live with dignity, freedom, and security.
+Violating these rights leads to oppression, conflict, and suffering.

 • Social Equality